My participation in France Cyber Security Challenge 202029 Jun 2020

 Qualifications happened in April, where 15 “Seniors” (born 95-99) and 15 “Juniors” (born 2000+) were to be selected, in order to compete for a spot in the national team for the ECSC (European Cyber Security Challenge), gathering young talents from several countries across Europe.
 This year’s ECSC was meant to take place in Vienna, Austria, in November.
 I ended up 14th in the Senior category (if I were born just a few months later I would have fallen in the Junior category, which had a much weaker score threshold, but I guess I didn’t need that…!).

 So I barely got in and got qualified for the finals, that were to take place this June 27th in Paris.
 Of course, the event was kind of shut down by the sanitary crisis, but they thanksfully still let it happen online instead of onsite (looking at you, Wavestone).
-What is heartbreaking, though, is the cancellation of the European finals in Vienna.
-This means the french finals were only maintained for fun, but the money that would have been used for training, transportation and accommodation charges for the participants could instead be invested in prizes for the top 5 contestants in each category!
+What is heartbreaking, though, is the cancellation of the European finals in Vienna, which means the french finals were only maintained for fun.

 The competition ran from 10am to 10pm.
 Like the qualifiers, the finals consisted of a jeopardy-style CTF, featuring reverse engineering, cryptography, forensics, web, pwn and hardware.
 I started with the very first blood, 20 minutes in, on a web task.
 I did quite good, very surprisingly to me managing to keep the first place up until around 2pm.
 However, I wasn’t able to flag anything the whole afternoon; I reached some kind of slump.
 I guess most contestants experienced this slackening too, because somehow, in some way, I managed to stay 3rd place, until the fateful hour.
 And by this locution, I do not mean the end of the competition.
 At 8pm, the organizers decided to cut off the scoreboards and freeze all the points, to maintain the suspense until the very end.